Rational-Link/Chainlink-Node-Monitoring-Tutorial/README.md

 - Rate-limit requests

 Rotate AuthTokens Regularly
-- The Chainlink node’s metrics endpoint requires an AuthToken (defined in secrets.toml) for Prometheus to scrape metrics.
-- Rotate this token periodically and update both:
+- The Chainlink node’s metrics endpoint requires an AuthToken for Prometheus to scrape metrics.
+Rotate this token periodically and update both:
-  - secrets.toml in the Chainlink node
+  - in the secrets.toml of the Chainlink node process
-  - prometheus.yml under the authorization.credentials field
+  - in the prometheus.yml under the authorization.credentials field

 **Reminder:** Metrics can reveal internal job IDs, RPC health, and gas usage — all of which could be exploited if exposed publicly.